Any links to Amazon are affiliate links.

 Tuesday: Color of the Day

-Tuesday was our color of the day.
+Tuesday was the day we did a color of the day.
 I just chose a new color each week.
 I would put up a piece of paper in that color.
 I asked what color it was.
 We then looked around the house for things that color.
 We each wore a shirt that color.
 We ate a food that color if possible.
-We were all about the color!
+We were all about the color that whole day!

 Wednesday: Shape of the Day